SagarMaheshwary/Employee/readme.md

 ### Changes that have been made in public folder

-- None
+- some css

 ### Views that have been created

+- auth in layouts
-- index,create,edit views have been created in admin.
+- index , show views in auth

 ### Views that have been modified

-- sideNav for adding admin routes.
-- Employee create and edit views for adding the missing routes which i had forgotten in previous commit.
+- sideNav for adding auth routes and dropdown.

 ### Controllers that have been created

-- AdminsController
+- AuthController

 ### Controllers that have been modified

+- All controllers have been modified for adding auth middleware

+### Models that have been created

 - None

-### Models that have been created

-- Admin

 ### Models that have been modified

+- Admin for authentication

+### Migrations that have been created

 - None

-### Migrations that have been created

-- create_admins_table

 ### Migrations that have been modified